jlb10333/longinus/README.md

   + Destructible blocks
   + Areas with enemies
 + Boost
+  + Gravity sources
-  + Gravity repulsors
+    + Gravity walls you have to boost through
+    + High gravity sections with gaps that you have to boost jump to get over
 - Shield
   - Lock-on stun weapon emplacements
   - Fixed lasers (shield blocks the lasers' path and allows the player to proceed undamaged)
 + Chain
   - Cranks (grab on with chain, spin around to make something in the environment move)
+    - High gravity sections where you have to boost against gravity to get around the crank
   + Switches (grab on with chain, pull in direction to flip switch)
     + (can be used to create one-way gates, or areas where the player has to go around a separate path to hit a switch from a different angle in order to progress through the main path)
-  - High gravity sections where you have to swing on the chain to get across a gap
+  + High gravity sections where you have to swing on the chain to get across a gap

 ## STORY: